gilbertyap/EC601-A2Team6-MultiSpeakerIdentification/README.md

-# Boston University EC601 (A2) Team6: Video Speaker Detection
+# Boston University EC601 (A2) Team6: Visual Speaker Identification in Noisy Environments

-# Project Summary

 ## Contributors:
 * Gilbert Yap - gilberty@bu.edu
 * Xinyue Zhou - zhoux17@bu.edu

+# Project Summary

+This repository contains the code done for research done on detecting speakers in a noisy environment.
+This research was done for EC601 "Product Design in Electrical and Computer Engineering" at Boston University during Fall 2020.

+The code implements an algorithm that calculates the average luminosity of a speaker's mouth to determine if their mouth is open.
+In the six videos tested, the algorithm had about 50% accuracy on average.
+Reference files were handmade by utilizing `webrtcvad` to detect speech in single-speaker videos and verify speech vs non-speech sections.
+When the reference file did not include sections of the video that had no face, accuracy of the algorithm increased to about 60% on average.

 ## Requirements
 1. Python >= 3.8.5
 1. Linux System
-1. Installation of the `requirements.txt` file

 ## Installation
 1. `git clone https://github.com/gilbertyap/EC601-A2Team6-MultiSpeakerIdentification.git`